P.E.I. premier working the phones to get potato export suspension lifted | CBC News

 Included in King's calls have been Rodger Cuzner, consul general of Canada in Boston, and Lyra Carr, the U.S. consul general.

-King said he shared with them the details of the province's potato safety management plan, which was developed in consultation with the U.S. Department of Agriculture following the first discovery of potato wart on the Island in 2000.
+King said he shared with them the details of the province's potato safety management plan, which was developed in consultation with the U.S. Department of Agriculture following the first discovery of potato wart on P.E.I. in 2000.

-"We are trying to utilize the time in our conversations to explain in greater detail the full extent of our wart management protocols and how the processes that we have put in place have served us well," said King.
+"We are trying to utilize the time in our conversations to explain in greater detail the full extent of our wart management protocols and how the processes that we have put in place have served us well," King said.

 "When these conversations are had, there seems to be a positive acceptance of what we do and the importance of our Island products to the North American market."